mijinson/cse15l-lab-reports/lab-report-3-week-6.md

         UseKeychain yes
         IdentityFile ~/.ssh/id_ed25519

-Here are screenshots of where the proper public and private keys are stored.
+Here are screenshots of where the proper public and private keys are stored. both stored in .ssh directory. only contents of public key is shown.

 ![image](publickey.png)